 The process of obtaining an internship mimics the process in finding a job.
-The student will have to apply for a position at an agency after meeting with the internship coordinator.
-Throughout the process, the student may receive resume writing feedback and advice on interviewing as well as connections with potential sites.
-It is the student's responsibility to make time to apply and interview at sites the semester prior to interning.
+Student will have to apply for a position at an agency after meeting with the internship coordinator.
+Throughout the process, the student may ask for resume writing feedback and advice on interviewing as well as connections with potential sites.
+Students must have a placement at an approved agency before the internship course begins.

 Come to the meeting prepared to discuss your availability (times when you are not taking classes or working at another job) for the upcoming semester.

 First impressions matter, and they begin the first time you make contact with an organization.
-Use a professional tone when communicating by email or phone.
-Please note that sites have different methods of approved contact.
-If the internship coordinator provides you with the email of the site contact, you can use this script:
+Use a professional tone when communicating.

 “Hi, my name is __________.
 I am a ___________ major/minor at Stockton University with a concentration in __________________.
-I am currently in my ______ year, and I am taking an fieldwork course which requires me to complete (# - see course info box in step 1) hours of service between (semester dates), which works out to approximately (#) hours each week.
+I am currently in my ______ year, and I am taking a field placement course which requires me to complete (# - see course info box in step 1) hours of service between (semester dates), which works out to approximately (# ) hours each week.
 My goal is to become a _______________.
-I am interested in (name of agency) because __________________.
-Are you accepting academic interns for the (fall/spring/summer) semester?”
+I am interested in (name of agency) because __________________ (be specific).
+I look forward to hearing from you."

 Please do not contact sites until you are introduced to our contact person.

 It is recommended that you clean up your social media presence before applying to any sites.
 Some sites require interns to accept a friend request so that they can use your online presence as a character reference.

 Have your resume and cover letter prepared to send upon request.
 See Stockton’s resume writing document below for assistance.
-You can find resume writing templates by scrolling to the bottom of the career center's webpage.
+You can find resume writing templates by scrolling to the bottom of the Career Education & Development Officewebpage.

-If you do not hear from someone at the site two weeks after you've initiated contact, follow up with a phone call to the site using the number provided to you by the internship coordinator.
+If you do not hear from someone at the site one week after you've initiated contact, follow up with a phone call to the site using the number provided to you by the internship coordinator.

 Once you are in contact with the site, it is best to use email so that you have a record of the conversations.